scalair/robokops/docs/GETTING_STARTED.md

 # Getting started
-This example create a Kubernetes cluster on AWS using EKS with monitoring, log collector, administration dashboard and autoscaling.
+This example creates a Kubernetes cluster on AWS using EKS with monitoring, log collector, administration dashboard and autoscaling.

-## Prerequise
+## Prerequisites
 * Install Robokops with [go](https://golang.org/doc/install): `go get -u github.com/scalair/robokops`
 * You must have an AWS account to run that example
 * Create a key-pair on AWS with the same value you will set on `ENV_NAME` below.